Actively Recruiting

 You will not qualify if you...

-- Diagnosed with hematologic tumors
+- Diagnosed with haematologic tumors

 - Receiving parenteral nutrition

-- ECOG performance status greater than 2 or Karnofsky performance status less than 60%
+- ECOG Performance status greater than 2 or Karnofsky Performance Status less than 60%

-- Unable to nominate a family caregiver
+- Unable to introduce a family caregiver

 - Using complementary therapies such as acupuncture